szabgab/perlmaven.com/sites/en/pages/real-path-from-symbolic-link.md

 lrwxrwxrwx 1 gabor gabor 27 Apr  9 10:37 sites -> ../work/perlmaven.com/sites/
 ```

-We can also note that the first character on each row of a symbolic link is an <b>l</b> that also
+We can also note that the first character on each row of a symbolic link is an **l** that also
 indicates that these are symbolic links.

 ## How can I get the target of a symnlink in Perl?

-If we open the file with the regular <b>open</b> function we will get access to the target.
+If we open the file with the regular **open** function we will get access to the target.

-The <b>readlink</b> function, however, will return the target.
+The **readlink** function, however, will return the target.
 If there is any.

 So here is a sample implementation:

 {% include file="examples/symlinks.pl" %}

-And the result if I run <b>perl ~/work/perlmaven.com/examples/symlinks.pl .</b>:
+And the result if I run **perl ~/work/perlmaven.com/examples/symlinks.pl .**:

 ```
 sites -> ../work/perlmaven.com/sites